 - Residual Self-Image: Every time the Enterprise uses the experimental drive, the crew members experience a reality based on how they perceive themselves.
 While Kirk's self-perception is never actually described, McCoy provides a solid clue when he asks "Is that armor getting heavy, Jim?"

-- The Sacred Darkness / Dark Is Not Evil: K't'lk kicks off the new universe with the Famous Last Words, "let there be dark".
+- The Sacred Darkness: K't'lk kicks off the new universe with the last words, "let there be dark".
 Later on, Kirk and McCoy muse that whatever life evolves in that universe, they'll never have to be afraid of the dark.

 - Smashed Eggs Hatching: At the end of the novel Kirk accidentally drops the egg case left behind by K't'lk, which promptly hatches into her daughter self, K's't'lk.

 - True Companions: If the entire crew of the Enterprise could adopt each other, they would.
 Put to work in The Wounded Sky where they save two freaking universes with The Power of Love and Friendship.

 - Unresolved Sexual Tension: Scotty and K't'lk.
 They quite literally can't, what with her being a giant spider, but they really, really want to.
 To the point where she adds an 's' to her name after her death in honor of him.